Online grocery services struggle to meet spike in demand

 That highlights the main downside to human store pickers, Bowler said: They’re 10-15% less cost efficient than robots.

-Zen Soo in Beijing and Alexandra Olson in New York contributed to this story.
+Zen Soo in Hong Kong and Alexandra Olson in New York contributed to this report.

 Follow AP coverage of the virus outbreak at https://apnews.com/VirusOutbreak and https://apnews.com/UnderstandingtheOutbreak.